Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 findtime = 600

 This jail blocks IPs that trigger a high number of 404 errors for missing scripts including .php, .pl, and .cgi files.
-The threshold of 10 is adjustable.
+The threshold of 10 is adjustable based on your traffic patterns.
 Lower it on low-traffic sites and raise it on sites with many legitimate varied URLs.
-The Fail2Ban setup guide covers additional jail configurations for common attack patterns.
+The SSH and HTTP protection setup guide covers additional jail configurations for common attack patterns you may encounter.

-The ignoreip setting prevents bans on IPs you control.
-Add it to the [DEFAULT] section:
+The ignoreip setting prevents bans on IP addresses you control.
+Add it to the [DEFAULT] section of your jail.local:

 [DEFAULT]